| 2002 |

 | 2024 |

-MFSD6L, an acrosome membrane protein, interacts with SPACA1 (inner acrosomal membrane protein).
-Loss of MFSD6L causes deformed acrosomes and oligoasthenoteratozoospermia in humans and mice, with SPACA1 interaction required for acrosome anchoring and head shaping. |
+MFSD6L, an acrosome membrane protein, interacts with the inner acrosomal membrane protein SPACA1 and is required for proper acrosome anchoring and sperm head shaping.
+Loss of MFSD6L causes oligoasthenoteratozoospermia in humans and mice with deformed acrosomes. |

-Journal of Genetics and Genomics |
+Journal of genetics and genomics |

 Medium |